not-even-wong/not-even-wong.github.io/_posts/2020-04-08-NLP-chatlogs-part-1.md

 <li>Feedback surveys</li>
 </ol>

 Each of those is a pretty big endeavour on its own.
+Part of the steep learning curve was figuring out how to properly parse the Slack chat export API, as well as writing a script to scrape blogposts using the Edublogs RSS API.
+The latter wasn't too bad, but the former... for some reason, Slack chooses to nest dictionaries in dictionaries and include redundancies - after some staring, I realised the API essentially includes both the message information as well as a duplicate of that information but presented in terms of how it should be displayed on the screen.
+I don't understand why - it would probably be more streamlined to just include the raw information and let the software handle display client-side.
+Other than that, I wrote a script to take attendance and track student work completion by matching blogposts to names and topics, which I'll talk about in another post, and then take attendance by getting activity statistics for blogposts and forums.

-I've only done some preliminary work on the blogposts, and the survey results are not in yet, but I'll be talking about what I've been doing with the discussion sessions.
+As for analysis, I've only done some preliminary work on the blogposts, and the survey results are not in yet, but I'll be talking about what I've been doing with the discussion sessions.

 As part of the course requirements, all students are required to sign up for a 1-hour slot each week to discuss that week's content.
 These sessions are driven by a facilitator based on a rough script, and centered around 2-3 key questions or themes.
 My objective was to find some way to characterise the discussion: what are the students talking about?
 Once that's done, I can then automate extraction of information.
 For example, how do the discussion themes shift over the course of each session or across various weeks?

 <b><u>Characterising the discussion</u></b>